Really sooooooo easy, you won’t believe it. Leaving out optional ingredients, you only need 2 things – eggs and stock.

 3. Crack the egg in a bowl and STIR with a fork.
 No beating because we don’t want any bubbles.
 You will still see separated egg whites after stirring and that’s okay.

 4. Add in stock.
 I used Swanson which already has salt.
-You can use water, but please add pinch of salt to taste.
-STIR some more, no beating.
+You can use Japanese stock too.
+STIR some more, avoid beating.

 5. This is the most important step, SIEVE the egg mixture once.
 There will be some egg white bits collected, don’t force it through the sieve.

 7. Place bowls into pot for steaming.
 Turn heat to high till water boils then turn to very low heat.
-Steam for about 10 min.
-Adjust time based on your pot, number of bowls etc.
+Steam for about 13-15 min.
+You may need to adjust time based on your pot, number of bowls etc.